CONSUMER ENVIRONMENTAL HEALTH SUPERVISOR

 - Serve as the technical consultant for the City Clerk’s office related to the issuance of food licenses.

-- Conduct routine self-assessments and develop a programmatic plan for advancing conformance
+- Conduct routine self-assessments and develop an advancing programmatic plan for the Food and Drug Administration (FDA) Retail Program Standards.

 Conditions of Employment